Balanica: Hominin remains

 During the summer of 2017, four hominin fossil teeth (specimens BH-2, BH-3, BH-4, and BH-5) were discovered, the first of which was found by archaeology student Ljubica Stajić.
 The remains belong to at least two individuals: an adult (BH-2 and BH-5) and a child (BH-3 and BH-4).
 Dental morphology—particularly that of the well-preserved upper first molar BH-4—indicates affinities with Neanderthals, especially with early representatives such as the 430,000-year-old hominins from Sima de los Huesos in Atapuerca, Spain.
 Thermoluminescence dating of burned flint samples from the layer which yielded the hominin remains provided two dates: 285 ± 34 ka and 295 ± 74 ka.
 Approximately 300,000 years old, the hominin remains from Velika Balanica are firmly Middle Pleistocene and represent the oldest known Neanderthal fossils outside of Western Europe, suggesting significant eastward migration—possibly into the Eastern Mediterranean region.
 They also constitute the second-oldest hominin remains in Serbia, after those from Mala Balanica.
 Contextually, the teeth were recovered in association with a hearth, within archaeological layer 3a.
 Morphological analysis revealed strong similarities to the 430,000-year-old early Neanderthal fossils from Sima de los Huesos in Atapuerca, Spain.
+Four additional hominin dental specimens (BH-7, BH-8, BH-15, and BH-16), originating from Layers 3a and 3b of the cave, were published in 2025, reinforcing the evidence for early Neanderthal presence at Velika Balanica.